amir-khosravanizadeh/amir-khosravanizadeh.github.io/index.md

 author_profile: true
 excerpt: 'A Physicist looking for new horizons .'
 header:
-  overlay_image: /images/background5.jpeg
+  image: /images/background5.jpeg
-  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
+  #overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

 <h1><img align="left" width="50" height="50" src="drawing.svg" /> &nbsp; About me </h1>